Iconic NBA Jersey Worn By Michael Jordan Goes To Auction In September

-A jersey worn by basketball legend Michael Jordan during Game 1 of the 1998 NBA Finals, his last title victory, is set to be auctioned off in September for an estimated US$3 million to $5 million (RM 13.4 million to 22.3 million), Sotheby’s announced.
+A jersey worn by basketball legend Michael Jordan during Game 1 of the 1998 NBA Finals, his last title victory, is set to be auctioned off in September for an estimated US$3 million to $5 million, Sotheby’s announced.

 The iconic red Chicago Bulls jersey, with Jordan’s number 23 on the back, is only the second worn by the star during his six championships to be sold at auction.